techmania-team/techmania-docs/English/Folders_and_zips.md

 The following 4 folders are of significance:
 * `Tracks` next to `TECHMANIA.exe`
   * This is the root folder of all tracks, and the "Select Track" screen will never go above this folder.
   * For any subfolder in `Tracks`, the game will look for a `track.tech` file in it.
-If found, the game will treat this folder as a track; otherwise the subfolder itself will show up in "Select Tracks", allowing the player to navigate inside, regardless of content.
+If found, the game will treat this folder as a track; otherwise the subfolder itself will show up in "Select Track", allowing the player to navigate inside, regardless of content.
   * The content of `track.tech` is an object of type [Track](https://github.com/techmania-team/techmania/blob/master/TECHMANIA/Assets/Scripts/Serializable/Track.cs), serialized as JSON.
   * By default, a track folder is named `<Artist> - <Title> - <creation time>`, but the name does not matter.
 The game reads in artist and title from `track.tech`, not the folder's name.
 * `Skins` next to `TECHMANIA.exe`